Trev241/meowsic/PLAN.md

 Pitch rendering should preserve the original melody contour while mapping the absolute pitches into a configurable cat-like register.
 This avoids forcing every meow to the singer's exact pitch when that pitch would sound unnaturally high or low for the selected sample.

+The current implementation uses:

+- `cat_min_pitch_hz` for the lowest rendered meow pitch.
+- `cat_max_pitch_hz` for the highest rendered meow pitch.
+- `cat_pitch_contour_strength` to blend between a flatter cat register and stronger original melody contour.

 ### YouTube Track Ingestion

 `yt-dlp` support should be optional and isolated behind an adapter.